 Unless campaign reporting tools scrub out a significant mass of IVT from CTRs, pageviews, and bounce rates, some ad campaign metrics can report distorted values.
-For example, if IVT clicks on an ad of your campaign represent a substantial amount of activity, then the Advertising Cloud dashboard could report an inflated CTR that doesn’t reflect the scale of human CTR.
+For example, if IVT clicks on an ad of your campaign represent a substantial amount of activity, then the Demandbase Advertising dashboard could report an inflated CTR that doesn’t reflect the scale of human CTR.

 Demandbase goes to great lengths to filter out as much IVT as possible.
 IVT of the most concern generally falls into one of three categories: creative validators, bots, and testing.

 Demandbase’s supply-side partners, ad exchanges, and even Google Analytics deploy creative validators to crawl ads to check creatives for any malicious or erroneous code.
-Directly after your Advertising Cloud campaign is launched, our supply partners scan each creative asset for the required elements, a secure URL, and restricted content.
+Directly after your Advertising campaign is launched, our supply partners scan each creative asset for the required elements, a secure URL, and restricted content.
 The check also ensures HTML5 and video assets are coded correctly and the click-through stream functions correctly.